 WP-CLI is a command line interface for managing WordPress installations.
 WP-CLI provides a set of command line tools for upgrading the WordPress core files, installing/uninstalling themes or plugins, enabling/disabling plugins and much more.

-You can install WP CLI on your server using our fine article.
+You can install WP CLI on your server.

 Once WP CLI is installed, navigate to your WordPress site document root.
 Check the available users with: